-The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.
+"The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter."--Thomas Jefferson

-Jefferson claims that informing citizens gives them access the power needed to exercise the right to self-determination promised to all in a democracy.
-As the world turns toward democratic values, increasingly democracy plays out on an international stage and we are called on to be citizens in a global community.
+Jefferson extols the role that newspapers play in a functioning democracy: informing citizens is their first step to access the power needed to exercise the right to self-determination promised to all in a democracy.
+Increasingly democracy plays out on an international stage; increasingly the world turns toward democratic values and systems for protecting those values.
+And we are called on to be citizens in a global community.
 On this global stage there is much for millennials to do to secure their own rights and the rights of their international brethren-and there are global media tools available to do that work.

 Americans read the stories of daily lives in the pages of newspapers and journals, accessed through the internet.
-In doing so, they engage a narrative and a dialogue of global dimension.
-Stories tracking the conflicts in the Middle East; following debates about immigration laws; of floods, fires, and extreme storms; of ecological disasters and political triumphs are the stories of our neighbors and neighborhoods, our country, and our global community.
+In doing so, they engage a narrative and dialogue of global dimension: The stories of the conflicts in the Middle East, of debates about immigration laws, of floods and fires and extreme storms, of ecological disasters and political triumphs.
+These are the stories of our neighbors and neighborhoods, of our fellow citizens and our country, of our global brothers and sisters and our global community.

-This year we will explore together the digital pages of the International New York Times in an effort to understand the role of reading the news as a mode of 21st century democracy.
-How does public reading play to create a democratic dialogue and to generate democratic action in a global community?
-Where can we (locally) see such dialogue and action modeled for us?
-How are broad democratic principles sustained in discrete public stories?
+This year we will explore togethe the digital pages of the International New York Times, to explore the role of reading the news as a mode of 21st century democracy: what role does public reading play to create a democratic dialogue and to generate democratic action in a global community; where can we (locally) see such dialogue and action modeled for us; how are broad democratic principles sustained in discrete public stories?